 - The most used and comparatively affordable material for internal paving across the world.
 Therefore, its availability is universal in a wide variety.

 - It has a medium level of strength and porosity, which makes it applicable in almost all areas of homes and commercial interior paving.
 However, architects avoid its applications in high footfall areas as well as kitchen like spaces where the possibility for staining is high.

 - It provides enough variations in color, design, shapes, and sizes.
 So, you can select the best shades and grain patterns based on the availability in your vicinity.

-- Marble tiles available in different thickness ranging from ¼” to ¾” in various applications.
+- Marble tiles available in different thicknesses ranging from ¼” to ¾” in various applications.

-- Grading of marbles is based on the quality of the material.
-For example, high quality with uniform material has given ‘A’ grade.
+- The grading of marbles is based on the quality of the material.
+For example, high quality with uniform material has given an ‘A’ grade.
 Irregular surfaces, grain patterns, and minor defects downgrade it further from ‘B’ to ‘D’ grades.